INL/BlackLab/core/src/site/markdown/indexing-with-blacklab.md

         - date
         - keywords

-      # Information about annotated fields (also called "complex fields" in BlackLab)
+      # Information about annotated fields (formerly called "complex fields" in BlackLab)
       complexFields:

         # Information about the contents field